 Logo preload

-Kids and Coding: Investing in the Next Generation
+Kids and coding: Investing in the next generation

 June 22, 2017

 Most people understand that the ability to use a piece of software doesn’t equate to the ability to build that piece of software.
 Using a computer has been an essential skill in the modern workforce for some time, but the ability to make a computer useful by programming it to do what you want is an entirely different skillset.
 Computer programming is a language and like any language is best learned when you are young.
-So why aren’t we doing a better job of teaching kids the primary language of the tools that we work with?
+So why aren’t we doing a better job of combining kids and coding – the primary language of the tools that we work with?

 Kids and Coding

-Using technology versus creating technology
+Kids and coding: Using technology versus creating technology

 The educational system in the U.S. has traditionally been aimed at helping children to utilize technology as opposed to actually creating the tech itself.
 Although we commonly look to the tech sector as a driving force in American innovation, computer science continues to be marginalized in K-12 education.
 Here are some interesting statistics from Code.org, one of a handful of organizations that champions improvements in CS education: